By Guy Faulconbridge

-With east-west relations at a half-century low over Russia’s Feb.
-24 invasion of Ukraine, Vilnius banned the transit of goods sanctioned by the European Union through Lithuanian territory to and from the exclave, citing EU sanction rules.
+With relations between Moscow and the West at a half-century low over Russia’s Feb.
+24 invasion of Ukraine, Lithuania banned the transit of goods sanctioned by the European Union across its territory to and from the exclave, citing EU sanction rules.

 Kaliningrad, formerly the port of Koenigsberg, capital of East Prussia, was captured from Nazi Germany by the Red Army in April 1945 and ceded to the Soviet Union after World War Two.
 It is sandwiched between NATO members Poland and Lithuania.